 The Last Straw on the GBR goal is making the GBR region plastic straw free and reducing plastic pollution entering the reef to preserve our marine ecosystems (and marine life) for future generations.
 At The Last Straw, we believe ‘there’s no excuse for single use,’ and that each and everyone of us have a social responsibility to protect our environment, which includes reducing our use of plastics.
 We encourage everyone to BYO straw, there are stainless steel, silicone, bamboo and even glass that are reusable these days.

 To register your venue, simply complete the form below and click submit!

-When you register, we will email (be sure to check your junk email just incase!) you our welcome pack, which includes:
+Once you have registered we will email (be sure to check your junk email just incase!) you our Official Welcome Pack, which includes:

 Plastic, PLA and Oxy straws are a major issue if they end up in the natural environment, whether it be waterways or the rainforest.
 These types of straws remain hard, rigid and impose a threat to marine life/wildlife if ingested.
 Similarly these types of straws require industrial facilities* for them to even begin to break down. *See our FAQs